liamjbennett/blog/content/cv/long.md

 (Azure, AWS, GCP, VMware) as well as Cloud Economists and Learning and Development.

-With this role my focus has been on growing teams while retaining culture and aligning teams with purpose, values and business goals.
+My focus has been to grow the Cloud team whilst creating and evolving a culture that is aligned to the purpose, values and goals for the business.

-My responsibilities continue to be in shaping the product portfolio as part of the business unit’s leadership team, ensure that my teams have the skills, the tools and the autonomy to delivery successfully to customers.
-This includes building a platform of tools to support the delivery, operations and team learning to ensure the practice can continue to expand from 50 to 100+ engineers.s
+As part of the leadership team, I am responsible for shaping the product portfolio ensuring that my teams have the skills, the tools and the autonomy to deliver successfully to customers.
+This includes building a platform of tools to support the delivery, operations and team learning to ensure the practice can continue to expand from 50 to 100+ engineers.

 :: *Technical Principal (CloudOps)*

-While continuing to manage by initial team of 8 engineers, with the technical principal role I was much more engaged across out multi-cloud portfolio (Azure, AWS and GCP) supporting the expansion and definition of new service offerings to customers.
+This was a combined management and delivery role.
+I managed the initial team of 8 engineers, as the Technical Principal.
+I was much more engaged across the multi-cloud portfolio (Azure, AWS and GCP) supporting the expansion and definition of new service offerings to customers.

 This involved continued end-customer engagement and consulting at multi-levels, working on business plans and service definitions.
-This role expanded my knowledge of Product Management, customer leadership and allowed to be start my journey of learning strategy and roadmap development.
+This role expanded my knowledge of Product Management, customer leadership and allowed me to enhance my journey of strategy and roadmap development.

 :: *Azure Practice Lead*

-With a windows team already established I took on a new role to build and grow the team and capability with Microsoft Azure.
-This was a very entrepreneurial and leadership role within the business where I was leading all elements of the business growth including hiring the team, partner management with Microsoft and pre-sales with C-level customer prospects.
+With a Windows team already established I took on a new role to build and grow the team and capability with Microsoft Azure.
+This was a very entrepreneurial/leadership role within the business where I was leading all elements of the business growth including hiring the team, partner management with Microsoft and pre-sales with C-level customer prospects.

-I was also expanding my technical knowledge of the Azure platform and working with my team to introduce new tools and establish a deployment and operations platform to support large customer engagements on this new (for the business) platform.
+I also expanded my technical knowledge of the Azure platform and worked with my team to introduce new tools and establish a deployment and operations platform to support large customer engagements on this new (for the business) platform.

 :: *Windows Cloud Practice Lead - Bashton Ltd*